jcrist/msgspec/_sources/usage.rst.txt

     msgspec.DecodeError: Expected `str`, got `int` - at `$.groups[1]`

-If you pass ``array_like=True`` when defining the struct type, they're instead treated as ``array`` types during encoding/decoding (with fields serialized in their definition order).
+If you pass ``array_like=True`` when defining the struct type, they're instead treated as ``array`` types during encoding/decoding.
+In this case fields are serialized in their normalized order (definition order, with optional fields shifted to the end).
 This can further improve performance at the cost of less human readable messaging.
 Like ``array_like=False`` (the default) structs, extra (trailing) fields are ignored during decoding, and any missing optional fields have their defaults applied.
 Type checking also still applies.